reidhaegele/poke-firebase/README.md

 ```ts
 export class AppComponent implements OnInit {
 ```
-Add the `ngOnInit` function inside of the `export class AppComponent` to ensure a Pokémon is fetched the first time the page is loaded:
+Add the `ngOnInit` function inside of the `export class AppComponent` function to ensure a Pokémon is fetched the first time the page is loaded:
 ```ts
   ngOnInit(): void {
     this.fetchPoke()
   }
 ```
-Add the `ngAfterViewInit` function inside of the `export class AppComponent` to ensure the input field is automatically focused.
+Add the `ngAfterViewInit` function inside of the `export class AppComponent` function to ensure the input field is automatically focused.
 ```ts
   @ViewChild("pokeGuess") pokeGuessField!: ElementRef;
   ngAfterViewInit() {